 Dr. Jennifer G. Christner has been named dean of the School of Medicine at Baylor College of Medicine, and will begin those duties on June 1, 2015.

-As dean, Christner will report to Provost Dr. Alicia Monroe and will oversee undergraduate medical education, graduate medical education and continuing medical education.
+As dean, Christner will oversee undergraduate medical education, graduate medical education and continuing medical education.
 She comes to Baylor from State University of New York (SUNY) Upstate Medical University, where she serves as associate dean for undergraduate medical education.

 “Dr. Christner’s passion for medical education and her innovative approach to enhancing the curriculum will align perfectly with our goal of creating outstanding new physicians,” said Dr. Paul E. Klotman, president, CEO and executive dean of Baylor.
 “Together with Dr. Monroe and our talented associate deans and assistant deans, I am confident we have assembled a team at Baylor that will lead in medical education.”

 A pediatrician specializing in adolescent medicine, Christner held academic leadership positions at the University of Toledo and the University of Michigan before joining SUNY in 2012.

 “With her creativity in approaching the learning process balanced with her understanding of the requirements of documenting the quality of our programs, Dr. Christner no doubt will put learners first, while ensuring we are training physicians in a transparent, accountable and inclusive manner,” said Dr. Alicia Monroe, provost and senior vice president for academic and faculty affairs.
 “I look forward to working with her.”

 Christner has been recognized for work in faculty development, as well as teaching and research.
 She has mentored students, residents and fellows in clinical practice and research.